Guide to Polish Currency

-It can sometimes be a little intimidating being in a new country and having to deal with unfamiliar currency but there’s really nothing to worry about and I hope that this guide will help to make your stay in Poland anxiety-free.
+It can sometimes be a little intimidating and bewildering being in a new country and having to deal with unfamiliar currency but there’s really nothing to worry about and I hope that this guide will help to make your stay in Poland anxiety-free.

 There are six types of groszy coins: 1 grosz, 2 grosze, 5 groszy, 10 groszy, 20 groszy and 50 groszy.